Ryan looks past GOP health care failure to tax reform

 Ryan told FOX Business he is ready to make concessions, particularly dropping plans for a border adjustment tax, which would have given greater tax preferences to American companies that export goods in comparison to firms that import.

-But getting tax reform moving may not be easy ass Ryan is making because of divisions in the GOP and working with a White House that is mired in investigations.
+But getting tax reform moving may not be easy as Ryan is making because of divisions in the GOP and working with a White House that is mired in investigations.

 Other items on the GOP agenda include the upcoming debt ceiling that must be lifted by the end of the fiscal year, which is an issue that has for years split the party.